1christianfelix/SCRUMptious/README.md

 # Scrumptious

+## Overview

 Scrumptious is a web application that allows users to manage projects using a Scrum-based approach with the help of Sticky Notes and Sticky Boards.
-Users can create, update, and delete Sticky Notes and Sticky Boards, and manage their membership and priority.
+Users can create, update, and delete Sticky Notes and Sticky Boards.

 ## Installation